jupyter/governance/conduct/conduct_enforcement.md

   chat room for a gitter chat room violation; email for an email violation, etc.).
 The group may choose to publish this message elsewhere for documentation purposes.
-* A request for a public or private apology.
+* A request for a public or private apology, assuming the reporter agrees to this idea: they may at their discretion refuse futher contact with the violator.
 The chair will deliver this request.
 The committee may, if it chooses, attach "strings" to this request: for example, the group may ask a violator to apologize in order to retain one’s membership on a mailing list.
 * A "mutually agreed upon hiatus" where the committee asks the individual to temporarily refrain from community participation.
 If the individual chooses not to take a temporary break voluntarily, the committee may issue a